ub-cavas/AutowareAuto/src/perception/segmentation/euclidean_cluster_nodes/design/euclidean-cluster-nodes-design.md

 ### Parameters
 - `use_detected_objects` - When true, the node publishes bounding boxes as a `DetectedObjects` msg.
+- `detected_objects_shape_type` - This parameter determines the object shape of the `DetectedObjects` msg.
+It must be either "polygon" or "bounding_box".
 - `use_cluster` - When true, the node publishes clusters as `PointClusters` msg; otherwise, clusters are not published.
 - `use_box` - When true, clusters are formed into a box shape and published as a `BoundingBoxArray` msg.
 - `max_cloud_size` - Maximum number of points expected in the input point cloud.
 Used to preallocate internal types.